Setting Up an Outdoor Nativity Set Made a Difference in Our Community

 Davie Kirkley will be checking out some Solar Lighting possibilities in case we decide to go in that direction.
 The other night, Carol took one of the wise men and had a friend to drive by the site while she held it.
 We were anxious to know how the car lights shining on it would look.
 She said that it was very dramatic so we may decide not to use lights.

-Update: Griff's Farm and Home Center donated two spot lights and Davie will get those in on November 29.
+Update: Griff's Farm and Home Center donated two spotlights.
 Thank you!

 We actually raised more than was needed and have donated $600 toward the Magi Fund which provides Christmas for needy families through the work of many Pendleton Area Churches.
 The members of Pendleton United Methodist Church, Pendleton Presbyterian Church and First Baptist Church of Pendleton have all been so generous toward this worthwhile project.